-"I think I have heard you say that their uncle is an attorney in would not make them one jot less agreeable."
-"But it must very materially lessen their chance of marrying men of any consideration in the world," replied Darcy.
+'But it must very materially lessen their chance of marrying men of any consideration in the world,' replied Darcy.

 To this speech Bingley made no answer; but his sisters gave it their hearty assent, and indulged their mirth for some time at the expense of their dear friend's vulgar relations.

-With a renewal of tenderness, however, they repaired to her room on leaving the dining-parlour, and sat with her till summoned to coffee.
-She was still very poorly, and Elizabeth would not guit her at all, till late in the evening, when she had the comfort of seeing her asleep, and when it appeared to her rather right than pleasant that she should go down stairs herself.
-On entering the drawing-room, she found the whole party at loo, and was immediately invited to join them; but suspecting them to be playing high, she declined it, and making her sister the excuse, said she would amuse herself, for the short time she could stay below, with a book.
+With a renewal of tenderness, however, they returned to her room on leaving the dining-parlour, and sat with her till summoned to coffee.
+She was still very poorly, and Elizabeth would not quit her at all, till late in the evening, when she had the comfort of seeing her sleep, and when it seemed to her rather right than pleasant that she should go downstairs herself.
+On entering the drawing-room she found the whole party at loo, and was immediately invited to join them; but suspecting them to be playing high she declined it, and making her sister the excuse, said she would amuse herself for the short time she could stay below, with a book.
 Mr. Hurst looked at her with astonishment.

-"Do you prefer reading to cards?" said he; "that is rather singular."
-"Miss Eliza Bennet," said Miss Bingley, "despises cards.
-She is a great reader, and has no pleasure in anything else."
-"I deserve neither such praise nor such censure," cried Elizabeth; "I am not a great reader, and I have pleasure in many things."
+'Do you prefer reading to cards?' said he; 'that is rather singular.'

+'Miss Eliza Bennet,' said Miss Bingley, 'despises cards.
+She is a great reader, and has no pleasure in anything else.'

+'I deserve neither such praise nor such censure,' cried Elizabeth; 'I am not a great reader, and I have pleasure in many things.'